aneldev/dynadux/doc/Advanced-DebounceChanges.md

 [🏠 Advanced](./Advanced.md)

-# Advanced - Debounce the changes.
+# Advanced - Debounce the changes

-In React components If you have intensive state changes, they are transformed into renders.
+In React components when you have intensive state changes, they are transformed into renders.

-The React's `shouldComponentUpdate` is a solution but it is not the silver bullet.
+The React's `shouldComponentUpdate` is a solution, but it is not the silver bullet.

 Since the Dynadux offers the `onChange` callback, you can control the rate of the renders.